-Economic growth is required for long-term sustainability.
+Economic growth is required for long-term sustainability for every country (Popescu, 2021).
 The rise in people's living standards and the expansion of the economy are inextricably linked.
 The primary aim in combating pervasive poverty and providing cause for optimism regarding the prospect of societal advancement is to expand the economy.
-In most cases, it is computed as the percentage increase in a nation's real GDP from one year to the next (Ruiz, 2018).
-Two of the most important things that the government does are provide certain public goods, as well as protection (and sometimes even security) (Ostrom & Ostrom, 2019).
+In most cases, economic growth is computed as the percentage increase in a nation's real GDP from one year to the next (Ruiz, 2018).
+Providing certain public goods and providing protection (and security) are the two main functions of the government (Ostrom & Ostrom, 2019).
 Establishing the rule of law and upholding property rights are both components of the protection function, which is responsible for keeping citizens safe.
 This reduces the likelihood of criminal activity, safeguards individuals and their property, and strengthens the nation's defences against invasion from other countries.